Statewide Transit Innovation Grant

-The Maryland Department of Transportation's (MDOT) Maryland Transit Administration (MTA) Statewide Transit Innovation Grant is a competitive grant program that supports local efforts to improve transit reliability, improve access and connections to activity centers, and improve transit mobility options.
+The Maryland Department of Transportation Maryland Transit Administration (MDOT MTA) Statewide Transit Innovation Grant is a competitive grant program with the goal of supporting local efforts to improve transit reliability, improving access and connections to activity centers, and improving transit mobility options.
 The program seeks to fund cost-effective public transportation projects that reduce delays for people and goods and improve connectivity between regional and economic population centers.
 Projects may incorporate bus, rail, or other transit modes.

 Who Can Apply